brookr/sis-blog/README.md

-sis-blog
+Seattle Interpretation Services Web Site
 ========

-Seattle Interpretation Services Web Site
+This is a simple marketing site for Seattle Interpretation Services.
+It is a WordPress blog, hosted on Heroku.